-- To understand people’s perception about type 2 diabetes using formative research approach.
+- To understand people’s perception of type 2 diabetes using formative research approach.

 - To increase knowledge and understanding and motivate people of Janakpur to prevent, manage and care-seek for type 2 diabetes trough funfair (Mela) using Maithala arts, games and drama.

-This project is led by Ms. Abriti Arjyal.
+This projects focal person is Ms Abriti Arjyal.

-- The research is being implemented by HERD International and the Janakapur Women’s development Centre
+- The research was implemented by HERD International and the Janakapur Women’s development Centre

 - Supported by: University College of London.